Alkefariw/Smart-Basket-Project/README.md

 **Example:** localhost/[name of the file]/

-3) go to the Mail.php file and add your email and the app password Use these links to see how to create an app password for your email
+3) go to the Mail.php file and add your email and the app password.
+Use these links to see how to create an app password for your email

 I) https://www.gmass.co/blog/gmail-smtp/